ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 is the reduction in available space in datagrams for application data.

-A network element that wishes to signal an updated rate limit waits for the next SCONE packet in the desired direction; see {{apply}}.
+A SCONE Network element that wishes to signal an updated rate limit waits for the next SCONE packet in the desired direction; see {{apply}}.

 ## Feedback To Sender About Signals {#feedback}

 Information about throughout advice is intended for the sending application.
-Any signal from network elements can be propagated to the receiving application using an implementation-defined mechanism.
+Any signal from SCONE Network elements can be propagated to the receiving application using an implementation-defined mechanism.

 This document does not define a means for indicating what was received.